Harshal0902/Rudra/README.md

 - For frontend we have used React Js (only for firearm Detection) and jQuery for frontend.
 - For developing backend we have used JavaScript.
 - For styling we have used CSS and Bootstrap.

+## Contributing
+Am I missing any of your favorite features, which you think you can add to it❓ We invite you to contribute to this project and make it better.
+To start contributing, follow the  guidelines [here](./CONTRIBUTING.md)

 ## Prerequisites
 **Only for Firearm Detection**